mccoy-lab/MAGE/analysis_pipeline/01_data_preparation/expression_quantification/README.md

 # MAGE Expression Quantification

-This directory contains code to replicate the expression quantification procedure done as part of the initial MAGE publication.
-This procedure is broadly split into two sections:
+This directory contains code to replicate the expression quantification procedure done as part of the MAGE v1.1 release.
+This procedure is broadly split into three sections:
 1. Initial transcript-level quantification with [Salmon](https://combine-lab.github.io/salmon/)
 2. Filtering and normalization for eQTL mapping analysis
+3. Differential expression analysis and generating expression matrices

 *Note: these steps should be run in order*<br><br>